DESCRIPTION OF CLASSES – 2018

 5 days of carving Cottonwood Bark Whimsy Houses.
 Students may carve houses in the round or as a wall hanging, creating their own designs.
 Bark spoons and knives will also be available.
 Any type of piece may be carved: house, castle, lighthouse, etc. Instructor will demonstrate carving designs, techniques, and methods.
 Equipment and supplies will be outlined in letter to students.
 Instructor will furnish bark, wood burners, grinders, dust collector and finishing materials.

-5 days of carving Realistic Male and Female Wolf bust in butternut wood.
-The heads of the wolves will be wood burned and painted.
-The lower half of the carving will be finished showing the natural beauty of the butternut wood.
-The piece is about 9 inches tall by 6 inches wide and 4 inches deep.
+5 days of carving Realistic Ocelot.
+The project will be wood burned and painted.
 We will use both power and hand tools – a complete list of tools will be mailed to students who sign up for the class.

 3. Architectural Carving in European Style --Izo BecicIntermediate to Advanced/12 Students

 5 days of carving projects, student’s choice.
 Projects to choose from: Green man, Acanthus, Oak Leaves or Grapes Shelf, Mirror Frame, Decorative Plaque w/Grapes, and several other projects to choose from.
 Students need to bring 3 to 4 clamps, mallet, sturdy wood box to raise project and clamp on, and large gouges.Students are expected to purchase a minimum of two projects.
 Please note: If you bring a project to finish from past classes you will still need to purchase the two projects for this year.
 Instructor will call.

 4. Realistic Faces In Cottonwood Bark ---Marty Dolphens Beginner-Advanced/12 Students